promptmike/github-learn-notes/github-foundations-part-1-of-2/03-introduction-to-githubs-products/unit-2-of-9-github-accounts-and-plans.md

 GitHub Team is for organizations who want more collaboration, security and workflow features than those in GitHub Free for Enterprise
 > GitHub offers both free and paid plans, and accounts for individuals, organizations and enterprises so you pay for the precise features you need

-GitHub Team offers expanded limites on Actions, Codespaces and Packages, advanced features and insights and enabling/disabling of Codespaces for cloud development
+GitHub Team offers expanded limits on Actions, Codespaces and Packages, advanced features and insights and enabling/disabling of Codespaces for cloud development
 > GitHub offers personal accounts for individuals, organization accounts and enterprise accounts to set policy, with free and paid plans for individuals and organizations

 ### GitHub Enterprise